East London Link

 Project status - Phase 4 (Oxford Street)

-As the City of London prepares to begin construction for the East London Link Phase 4 project in 2025, a public engagement period will be hosted from November 6 – 15, 2024, for residents and businesses to view the near-final designs and learn more about the project.
+As the City of London prepares to begin construction for the East London Link Phase 4 project in 2025, a public engagement period was hosted between November 6 – 15, 2024, for residents and businesses to view the near-final designs and learn more about the project.
 Construction work on this phase is anticipated to begin in spring 2025, with some planned finishing work in 2026.

 Public engagement opportunities